rapidfish/personnummer/README.md

 The goal for this project is to provide an api for programmers, or use it directly as a command from your terminal (as a runnable jar).

-## Use it as a dependecy in your Java project
+## Complie it and use the dependecy within your own Java project
 Just build it with Maven and use it as a dependecy in your own project(s)
 - mvn clean install
 - go to your project pom.xml and add: